-If after appropriate verification, the family is determined income eligible (calculated in accordance with Federal Laws and Regulations), as determined by the HUD, and the family satisfies all eligibility requirements, the family will be invited to participate in a "Tenant Briefing Program" (TBP) Class.
-During the TBP the family will be provided an oral briefing to ensure the family understands the way the program operates and the family's obligations under the program.
+If after appropriate verification, the family is determined income eligible (calculated in accordance with federal laws and regulations), as determined by HUD, and the family satisfies all eligibility requirements, the family will be invited to participate in a "Tenant Briefing Program" (TBP).
+During the TBP the family will be provided an oral briefing to ensure the family understands the way the applicable Program operates and the family's obligations under such Program.

-At the Authority's discretion, the oral briefing may occur either in-person or remotely via webcast, video call or other methods provided they meet the minimum requirements as described in applicable HUD guidance.
-The Authority shall consider factors including but not limited to the health and safety of Authority personnel, and members of the public and financial resources in making a determination on the method in which oral briefing is conducted.
-If the oral briefing is conducted remotely, briefing participants will have the ability to ask questions of the Authority.
+At HAGC's discretion, the oral briefing may occur either in-person or remotely via webcast, video call or other methods provided they meet the minimum requirements as described in applicable HUD guidance.
+HAGC shall consider factors including but not limited to the health and safety of HAGC staff, and members of the public and financial resources in making a determination on the method in which oral briefing is conducted.
+If the oral briefing is conducted remotely, briefing participants will have the ability to ask questions of HAGC.

-The family will also be supplied a briefing packet containing the items and information specified in 24 C.F.R. § 982.301(b).
-In the event the oral briefing is conducted remotely, documents contained within the briefing packet will be accessible in advance on the Authority's website and/or via electronic communication to the participant.
+The family will also be supplied a briefing packet containing the items and information specified in 24 C.F.R. §982.301(b).
+In the event the oral briefing is conducted remotely, documents contained within the briefing packet will be accessible in advance on HAGC's website and/or via electronic communication to the participant.

-Upon successful participation in the TBP Class the family will be issued the Voucher for participation in the program.
-In the event the oral briefing is conducted remotely, the Voucher may be sent to the participant via electronic communication ensuring the proper protection of personally identifiable information.
+Upon successful participation in the TBP Class the family will be issued a voucher for participation in the Program.
+In the event the oral briefing is conducted remotely, the voucher may be sent to the participant via electronic communication ensuring the proper protection of personally identifiable information.

-The voucher will include the unit size for which the family qualifies based on the Authority's Subsidy Standards as well as the issue and expiration date of the voucher.
+The voucher will include the unit size for which the family qualifies based on HAGC's Subsidy Standards as well as the issue and expiration date of the voucher.
 The voucher is the document which authorizes the family to begin its search for a unit.
 Applicants who fail to attend a scheduled briefing will automatically be scheduled for another briefing.
-The Authority will notify the family of the date and time of the second scheduled briefing.
-Applicants who fail to attend two scheduled briefings, without the Authority's approval, will be denied assistance.
+HAGC will notify the family of the date and time of the second scheduled briefing.
+Applicants who fail to attend two scheduled briefings without HAGC's approval will be denied assistance.

-If a participants does not have proper technology access which would allow the individual to fully participate in a remote oral briefing, the Authority will engage in a case-by-case analysis with the participate to resolve such barrier which may include exploration of community resources or voice only options should the participant provide appropriate consent acknowledging their rights as well as the risks and benefits of conducting remote briefing by voice only.
+If a participant does not have proper technology access which would allow the individual to fully participate in a remote oral briefing, HAGC will engage in a case-by-case analysis with the participate to resolve such barrier which may include exploration of community resources or voice only options should the participant provide appropriate consent acknowledging their rights as well as the risks and benefits of conducting remote briefing by voice only.